leachiml/DCDC-IBB_-12V/README.md

 View this project on [CADLAB.io](https://cadlab.io/project/23857).

 ## DCDC-IBB_-12V
-DCDC Buck Converter +48V to -12V 2A
+High Voltage Inverting Buck-Boost Converter +48V to -12V 2A

+Based of the LM5085 from Texas Instruments

-- Input: +48V DC
+- Input: +45V to +63V DC (nominal +48V)
 - Output: -12V DC (variable)
 - Max.
-Output Current: 2A
+Output Current: 2A (max.
+2.2A)
+- Disable Jumper
+- Output-On LED